Cap-go/website/content/blog/how-to-send-specific-version-to-users.md

 The next pain I got in the Capacitor app distribution process is to make other teammates test the updates!

-With TestFlight, the issue is simple, bring people into your team and make them understand how to get it is time-consuming!
+With TestFlight, the issue is simple, bringing people into your team and making them understand how to get it is time-consuming!

 And of course, each time you send to Apple you have a random review process by a bot who can take 5 min or 5 hours, you never know.

 I got many times my presentation delayed by this…

-And for Google this is even worse, the big mystery of my life, releasing a production version take less than 2 hours, but release a close beta take 1-2 days.
+And for Google this is even worse, the big mystery of my life, releasing a production version takes less than 2 hours, but releasing a close beta takes 1–2 days.

 ## Solution